nobody65534/ubuntool/README.md

 Module info:
-	Dont put readmes on your modules in the modules section. make a directory and put the readmes there.
+	Dont put readmes on your modules in the modules section.
+Put them and data in db.
 	Make sure to chmod (i use 755) the modules so they can run.
 	Python and other coding languages should work as modules, this is untested though.
 	Change updatescript.sh if your scripts add any dependencies or if certain parts of it have long load times but only need to be loaded once.